Are We Compatible? 13 Ways To Find Out

 Think about whether you both prefer the same lifestyle.
 You may need to have similar or complementary preferences if you want to make it work.
 For example, if one partner is choosing healthy, lean foods and the other likes to have lots of sugary desserts in the house, you may find that you hold each other back from enjoying your chosen lifestyle.
 Or, if one of you favors minimalism and the other likes to fill their home with treasures, you may have a hard time creating a space where you can both be happy.

-Do you both feel safe in the relationship?
+Do you feel safe speaking up and existing in the relationship?

 Perhaps the most important compatibility issue is whether you both feel safe to be who you are and express yourself freely in the relationship.
 You need to feel physically safe and know that the other person will not abuse you.
 The first time you see any hint that your partner will harm you either physically or emotionally, it may be time to take a step back and seriously consider whether the relationship is safe.